 Fair Housing Act

-The Fair Housing Amendments Act of 1988 states that a landlord is not allowed to discriminate against a tenant on the basis of their need for a therapy dog (like an emotional support animal) or a service dog.
+The Fair Housing Act (FHA) states that a landlord is not allowed to discriminate against a tenant based on their need for an emotional support dog or a service dog.

 Let’s say you have an emotional support dog and want to move into an apartment with a “no pets” policy or a restriction against a specific dog breed.
-As long as you have an official emotional support animal letter, your landlord cannot prevent you from keeping your dog in the apartment.
+As long as you have an official ESA letter, your landlord must allow your support dog to live with you.

-There are some ESA rights related to travel, but these changed significantly in January 2021.
-Before then, the U.S. Department of Transportation required air carriers to allow ESAs under the Air Carrier Access Act.
+There are some ESA rights related to travel, but these changed significantly in 2021.
+Before then, the U.S. Department of Transportation (DOT) required air carriers to allow ESAs under the Air Carrier Access Act (ACAA).
 The ACAA prohibits air carriers from discriminating against passengers with disabilities and requires them to accommodate disabled passengers’ needs.
-Up until 2021, that meant that you could bring your ESA with you in the plane’s cabin for no additional fee.

-However, the DOT amended the Air Carrier Access Act in January 2021 – the law no longer protects ESAs.
+However, the DOT amended the Air Carrier Access Act in January 2021, and the law no longer protects ESAs.
 Trained service animals are still protected under the ACAA, but emotional support animals are not.
-While the amended law does not prevent air carriers from allowing ESAs to fly for free in the cabin, it no longer requires them to.

 Some domestic and international airlines have chosen to continue allowing ESAs.
 Other carriers have changed their policies to allow only certain types of ESAs, such as small dogs.
-Unfortunately, many airlines have discontinued their ESA programs.
+Unfortunately, many airlines have discontinued their ESA programs entirely.

-Before you fly, it’s essential to check with your airline to see if you can keep your ESA with you.
-If not, your emotional support animal may be able to fly as a pet, which means they must be in a carrier in the cargo compartment.
+Before you fly, it’s essential to check with your airline to see if you can keep your ESA with you in the cabin.
+If not, it will probably be able to fly as a pet, which means it must be in a carrier in the cargo compartment.

 Frequently Asked Questions